-The MIME Content-Types shown below are indexed and each corresponds to one of the indexed document types.
+The MIME Content-Types shown in IAP indexed document MIME typesare indexed and each corresponds to one of the indexed document types.

 An email message that is entirely plain text, not MIME, is also indexed.

 Table 3 IAP indexed file types and MIME types